 How can I test my solar lighting?

 If solar lights are not lighting up, the first testing step is to identify if the problem is from the battery or the solar panel.
 Simply covering up the light panel with your hand will not work because light will still reach the panel.
-Take the light into a dark space like a closet for testing it.
+Take the light into a dark space (such as a closet) to test it.

 How do I troubleshoot my solar light when they will not light up?